PKU-OS/RusPintos-Doc/src/lab0-appetizer/tasks.md

 ## Design Doc

-Download the [design document template](https://github.com/PKU-OS/Tacos/blob/main/doc/lab0.md) of project 0.
+Download the [design document template](https://github.com/PKU-OS/Tacos/blob/main/doc/lab0.md) of lab 0.
 Read through questions in the document to get a feel for the lab before you start, and answer them as you go.

 ## Booting Tacos